frenchie4111/resume/src/Resume.md

 :::::
 ::::: {.right-column}

- - Lead CareerLabs’ team of engineers to build a scalable and job search and employer rating platform.
+ - Lead CareerLabs’ team of engineers to build a scalable job search and employer rating platform.
 Launched [https://careerlabs.com](https://careerlabs.com) in 2015 (Closed 2017)

 :::::
 ::::